All the Bad Stuff on One Page

 Transporting Your Bike

-If you are taking our optional transport to the ride your bike will travel in one of our private trucks.
+If you are using our optional transport to the ride, your bike will travel in one of our private trucks.

 We are cyclists with expensive bikes too, and we are gentle with all of the bikes, but even under the best circumstances, bad stuff can happen to you unfairly, so please heed this warning carefully: DURING THIS EVENT YOUR BIKE MAY BE SCRATCHED, DENTED, BROKEN, BENT, OR DESTROYED.
 WE ARE NOT RESPONSIBLE FOR ANY DAMAGE TO YOUR BIKE -- LARGE OR SMALL -- AND WE DO NOT PAY FOR BIKE DAMAGE OR SCRATCHES.

 In other words, if you see one of our staff jumping up and down on your bike we promise to kill them, and we will pay for damage to your bike.
 But if your bike gets a flat tire, scratched, banged, dented, bent, broken, or destroyed accidentally, we can not be responsible, and we can not reimburse you.
 This may be the wrong ride to bring your one-of-a-kind, Dura Ace 25th Anniversary Edition, custom-painted-by-Ernesto Colnago-himself-bicycle.

 Why the hard line on bike damage?

 Years ago I was the tour director of a ride where a cyclist swore that we scratched the paint on the bottom of his bike.
 (You know -- the bottom -- where you can’t see it...)
 The solution that he proposed was that we pay to have all of the components removed from his bike, have the bare frame shipped to Italy where it would be hand-painted, then shipped back to the U.S. and reassembled.
 Estimated price way back then: $3,000.
 Were we responsible for that scratch in his paint?
 I don’t think so, but who knows?